pgakshatha/shopsphere-devops/docs/troubleshooting.md

 # 🛠️ Troubleshooting Guide

-This document contains common issues encountered while developing the **ShopSphere Production-Ready DevOps Project** along with their solutions.
+This document contains common issues encountered while building and deploying the **ShopSphere Production-Ready DevOps Project** along with their causes and solutions.

 ---